mmassari/Bootstrap-DynamicGrid/README.md

-jquery.appendGrid
+Bootstrap-DynamicGrid
 =================

-The dynamic table input jQuery plugin
+The dynamic table input ready for Bootstrap

-For demo and documentation, please visit http://appendgrid.apphb.com/
+This is a fork of jquery.appenGrid by Albert L. (https://github.com/hkalbertl/jquery.appendGrid).

+In my version I remove the jquery UI dependency for support bootrastrap 3 framework.

+Soon I will post docs and examples...